Ethiopians are dipping into digital wallets | DW | 14.09.2020

 Read more: Online shopping in Africa: Somewhere between smartphones and paper catalogues

-Despite its many drawbacks, COVID-19, gabe the mobile money market a boost.
+Despite its many negative impacts, COVID-19 has given the mobile-money market a boost.
 The government introduced incentives for citizens to increase their use of digital payment methods.
-But it's too soon to say if and how exactly the pandemic has benefited the mobile money market.
+But it's too soon to say whether and how exactly the pandemic has benefited the mobile money market.

 The transfer of money from one bank to another, or from one digital wallet to another, has just recently become possible.
-Not all banks have finalized the process but mobile money professionals like Samson Getu are optimistic

-Interoperability, which allows to send money from one bank to another, or from one mobile money wallet to another, has just recently become possible.
-Not all banks offer the service.
-However, mobile money professionals like Samson Getu are optimistic: "We are 100% sure that this will increase the mobile usage."
+Not all banks have finalized the process, but mobile-money professionals like Samson Getu are optimistic.
+"We are 100% sure that this will increase the mobile usage," he says.

-One challenge still remains untouched, and that is connectivity.
-Ethiopia's internet and mobile networks are very unreliable.
-Internet shutdowns are sometimes enforced by the government in times of political turmoil.
+One challenge still remains untouched, and that is the issue of connectivity, as Ethiopia's internet and mobile networks are very unreliable.
+Internet shutdowns are sometimes even enforced by the government in times of political turmoil.

-Tuk tuk driver Hussein Ali asks his passengers to pay cash.
+Tuk-tuk driver Hussein Ali asks his passengers to pay cash.
 "Sometimes the network is saturated or absent for several days in a row.
-For me it's better to receive cash and leave than to wait for the money to be sent slowly through the phone and thereby waste time," he says before riding the blue three-wheeler back into the Jijiga traffic.
+For me it's better to receive cash and leave than to wait for the money to be sent slowly through the phone and thereby waste time," he says before riding his blue three-wheeler back into the Jijiga traffic.